apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 ### User-Defined Scopes

-Note that in addition to standard system scopes, you may define your own custom attributes.
+Note that in addition to standard system scopes, you may define your own custom scope with a number of attributes within.
 These such as `displayName` above, get bundled into a `custom` scope which can be used and requested by services and clients.

-If you however wish to define your custom scopes as an extention to what OpenID Connect defines such that you may bundle attributes together, then you need to first register your `scope`, define its attribute bundle and then use it a given service definition such as `eduPerson` above.
+If you however wish to define your custom scopes as an extension of what OpenID Connect defines such that you may bundle attributes together, then you need to first register your `scope`, define its attribute bundle and then use it a given service definition such as `eduPerson` above.
 Such user-defined scopes are also able to override the definition of system scopes.